ngmiduc/montreal.toplap.org/README.md

 live coding website for montreal

+## installation requirements

+- node installed on machine (v8)
+- use nvm to install node v8
+- install dependencies: `npm i`

 ## development on local server

-- first install dependencies: `npm i`

 - to run project in dev mode : `npm run start`
-- project can be served now on local server : http://localhost:8000
+- project can be served now on local server : http://localhost:8080

 ## build project